Our Story: 40+ Years of Friends Saving Rivers

 The Beginning: 1973 – 1979

 1973: Jerry Meral, Rob Caughlan, David Oke, and David Kay came together as Friends of the River to protect the Stanislaus River from the New Melones Dam and Reservoir.
 Friends of the River (FOR) became an organization that gathered signatures to place an initiative on the statewide ballot to protect the Stanislaus as a state Wild & Scenic River.
+FOR helps secure a State Water Resources Control Board decision restricting the filling of New Melones Reservoir.

-1979: The North Fork American River is added to the National Wild & Scenic Rivers system.
+1978: The North Fork American River upstream of the proposed Auburn dam reservoir is added to the National Wild & Scenic Rivers system.
 It’s the first California river to receive protection since the act was passed in 1968 and the second California river to be added to the federal system.
-For seven days, Friends of the River Executive Director Mark Dubois chains himself to a rock to block the filling of the New Melones Reservoir.
+With the same Congressional action, the North Fork American is made a national wild & scenic study river.

 For more information on the campaign to save the Stanislaus River, follow this link.